Want somebody tell me, what is the soul of a man...

 In The Jewellery Box, the main characters have been in a form of spiritual stasis and are awakened when their dragon friend "invokes" their element.
 They also forgot everything about their past lives while in stasis.

 In the Pony POV Series, a being's soul is composed of two parts — a Light of Existence (the heart) and a Shadow of Existence (the appearance), both containing parts of the being's personality.
-If erased from existence, the Shadow ends up in Entropy's Realm (what happens to the Light hasn't yet been stated).
+If erased from existence, the Shadow ends up in Entropy's Realm (the Light, according to Word of God, returns to Fauna Luster from whom all souls spring, or in the case of some of the G3 ponies, entered the afterlife, or was reborn as a new individual).
 What's more, it's stated that there's not a "Law of Conservation of Mass" when it comes to souls, meaning the same person can have multiplereincarnations (Dark World!Twilight being the reincarnation of G3 Minty's Light and Minty Pie being the reincarnation of her shadow, for example), but the soul will still exist independently of the reincarnation.

 In Black Queen, Red King, Rex gains the ability to see souls.
 He describes them as brilliant, flaming figures that glow an impossible color.
 His own soul is described as a horrifying monstrosity that damages the eyes of those who look at it and that it "glowed with a blindingly bright darkness."
 This world is of the "Loose your soul, you die" variety, and soul eaters do exist.